Funiculina quadrangularis: Threats

 The greatest threat to the survival of F. quadrangularis colonies is demersal fishing activities.
 This species has very limited distribution that it is restricted to the deep basins, sensitivity to bottom fishing activities, and low resilience to physical disturbance which make them vulnerable to fishing activities.
 Trawling often happens at places where Norway lobsters and shrimps are present; F. quadrangularis is a typical species of essential habitat for these species.
 Since F. quadrangularis has a rigid axial rod that is unable to withdraw into the sediment unlike other UK sea pen species, bottom trawling would cause F. quadrangularis significant physical disturbance.
 As a result, F. quadrangularis is decreasing in population numbers which may lead them to genetic isolation and reduced diversity.
 However, F. quadrangularis can have resilience to human impacts if distant populations have a high connectivity since they could have a higher genetic diversity and a higher geneflow.

 Conservation

-F. quadrangularis is considered to be nationally rare and are a high conservation significance specie.
+F. quadrangularis is considered to be nationally rare and are a high conservation significance species.